 1n the Power shift Era ahead. the primary ideological

-democracy and l1th Century darkness.
+democracy and l1th Century darkness. "

 Alvin Toffler, Power Shift

 For the past 15 years, the clerical regime in Tehran has

 With their proselytizing political Islam and support of

 international terrorism, the clerics have tarnished the image of

 Iran.
 In this paper, we will be dealing with the regime's strategy

 terrorism, and their rationale behind it.
 Our main thesis is that

 the activities of the clerics is against the interest of the

 Iranian people, and that they neither have the support of the

 Iranian people nor that of the majority of the religious leaders.

 At war with its own people and the rest of the world.
 Tehran's

-primary weapon of choice in this fateful struggle is domestic
+primary weapon of choice in this fateful struggle is domestic and

-the clerics in Tehran surge in revenge to punish the West.
+clerics in Tehran surge in revenge to punish the West.
 Having

 isolated themselves from most of the rest of the world, they have